Updated: December 16, 2021

 3) How much the land or property is worth

-Generally though, Stamp Duty starts at 2% on anything valued at over £125,000 and can go as high as 15%, depending on which value band the property or land you’re buying falls into.
+Although it can vary based on property value and property type, generally, Stamp Duty starts at 5% on anything valued at over £250,000 and can go as high as 12%, depending on which value band the property or land you’re buying falls into.
 If it’s a second property you’re purchasing, the rates are slightly higher.

 How much it costs in Scotland and Wales

 In Scotland, things are slightly different.
-Stamp duty here is called Land and Buildings Transaction Tax and the percentages tend to be a little higher for properties over £325,000.
+Stamp duty here is called Land and Buildings Transaction Tax and it is payable on properties purchased for over £145,000.
 And in Wales, what’s called the Land Transaction Tax is slightly different again so it’s worth connecting with an experienced local broker who can help you calculate exactly what you have to pay depending on your location and individual circumstances.

 How do you pay?